AlexJReid/blog/content/posts/local-api/index.md

 ```

 ## L7 configuration entries to the rescue
-This is great, but it both service instances are receiving requests in a round robin.
+This is great, but both service instances are receiving requests in a round robin.
 It would be better to guard the local version so that it only receives traffic when a certain condition is met, such as an HTTP header being present and containing a certain value.
 This can be achieved with a service resolver and service router.

 Firstly we define the resolver which uses service metadata to form _subsets_ of the service instances.
 Using metadata specified when the service is registered in Consul, the sets can be defined with a simple expression.